Orion Church: History

 Orion was established by the Dominican Priests on April 30, 1667.
 The present-day 19th-century church was built by Father Jose Campomanes, OP after an earthquake in 1852 which destroyed the previous structure.

 Architecture and ornamentation

 Exterior

 The church façade is of barn-style Baroque, a style that has been described as typically found in most Spanish-era churches in the Philippines.
 It features side pillars capped by urn-like finials, pilasters that divide the façade into five segments and cornices that divide the expanse of the wall into two levels.
 The pediment is semi-arched and ends into two small volutes before tapering down to the sides.
 It is adorned by a framed saint's niche flanked by two hexagonal windows.
-A concrete porte cochere has been added later into the structure.
+A concrete porte cochere was added later into the structure.
 To the left of the church rises the four-level, slender belfry.
 The two uppermost levels are octagonal and are pierced with rectangular, circular and semicircular arched campanile windows.

+A marker bearing the brief history of the structure was installed in its façade by the National Historical Committee, precursor of the National Historical Commission of the Philippines.